--- Optional.
+--description=DESCRIP-TION Optional.
 Short description for the backup record, accepts backup naming variables.
-Uses the description=DESCRIPTION when omitted.
+Uses the default description when omitted.

 The description is displayed in the Manage Backups page and when listing backup records.
 It's meant to offer you a quick refresher of what the backup is for.
 For example: --description="Taking a backup before updating Joomla"